What is a Continuum of Care (CoC)?

 Public Notice (Federal Register/Vol. 69, No. 146)/Effective August 30, 2004, LSNDC HMIS Public Notice of Privacy Policy (Revised 2/2010)

-On July 5, 2023, the US Department of Housing and Urban Development (HUD) published the Notice of Funding Opportunity (NOFO) for the Continuum of Care (CoC) Homeless Assistance Program.
+On July 31st, 2024, the US Department of Housing and Urban Development (HUD) published the Notice of Funding Opportunity (NOFO) for the Continuum of Care (CoC) Homeless Assistance Program.
+The Acadiana Regional Coalition on Homelessness and Housing (ARCH), serves as the Collaborative Applicant for the LA-500.
+To download the PDF of the NOFO, please click here.

-Please explore the following documents below by clicking and downloading:
+Please explore the documents below by clicking and downloading: